GI-94 Franklin / Dyott Portrait Flask

 Kensington Glass Works, Philadelphia, Pennsylvania

 The Franklin – Dyott historical flask features a large, three quarter Benjamin Franklin portrait looking to the left.
-The inscription “BENJAMIN FRANKLIN” is in a horseshoe surrounding the head.
+Embossed copy reading ‘BENJAMIN FRANKLIN’ is presented in a horseshoe surrounding the head.
 The bust and inscription is enclosed in an oval frame.

-Auction Lot 62 “Benjamin Franklin” And Bust – “T.W.
+Support Images: Auction Lot 62: “Benjamin Franklin” And Bust – “T.W.
 Dyott, M.D.”
 And Bust Portrait Flask, Kensington Glass Works, Philadelphia, Pennsylvania, 1830-1850.
 Aquamarine, sheared mouth – pontil scar, pint; (professionally cleaned with light remaining wear, pontil chip comes to base edge).
 GI-94 Strong mold impression.
-Fine condition.
-Norman C. Heckler & Company Auction
+Fine condition. – Norman C. Heckler & Company